 Sleep Training First Became Popular in the Industrial Revolution

-Prior to the Industrial Revolution of the late 1800s, sleep training wasn’t really a thing.
+Before the Industrial Revolution of the late 1800s, sleep training wasn’t a thing.
 Or if it was, it wasn’t mentioned much in literature.

-To date, I’ve never seen sleep training mentioned in any literature prior to that.
+I’ve never seen sleep training mentioned in any literature before that.
 And I’ve read medieval literature in two languages (I’m a nerd, but that’s a story for another time).
 Chaucer didn’t cover sleep training.

 In any case, it makes sense that sleep training first became a thing during the Industrial Revolution.
 Because it’s at this time in history when people begin having a set and very rigorous schedule.
 Factory shifts were regularly 12-16 hours long each day.
 And workers were regularly overworked – often working 5-7 days a week.

-Now, thankfully unions started coming into play (and that helped workers gain some more control over their schedules), but exhausted workers still needed a way to get more sleep – especially if they had babies at home.
+Now, thankfully unions started coming into play (which helped workers gain more control over their schedules), but exhausted workers still needed a way to get more sleep – especially if they had babies at home.
 Enter sleep training.

 How is an infant to be managed that cries from temper, habit, or to be indulged?
 It should simply be allowed to ‘cry it out.’Dr. Luther Emmett Holt, The Care and Feeding of Children, 1894